Geoff Dyer’s latest column for the New York Times Book Review has encouraged me to come clean about my patterns of reading and book-buying.

 As a regular buyer of second-hand books, whether in person at the venerable Strand Bookstore or through Amazon, I too prefer my used pages unlined.
 Spending so much time online reading about books, I feel like other people’s opinions are shouting at me from every cached page.
 An unmarked page of printed text is increasingly peaceful refuge from the storm of opinion.

 One of my regular gigs is a column about books for the Courier Mail newspaper.
-Recently I realised that reading so much about what books have just been published, what’s being published in three or six months, and the relentless stream of opinion about new titles, is having two peculiar effects.
+Recently I realized that reading so much about what books have just been published, what’s being published in three or six months, and the relentless stream of opinion about new titles, is having two peculiar effects.
 One is to make me relatively well informed about what’s out there in the actual and virtual bookstores, quite separate from whether or not I’ve read a single one of them.
 The other has been to entrench my preference for reading books post-hype, those that are more than five years old.

 That is not to say that I don’t read new books.
 This year I read Jennifer Egan’s A Visit From the Goon Squad because I fell in love with the chapter that was published as a stand-alone story in The New Yorker last year.
 I read Adam Ross’s new story collection Ladies and Gentlemen because I interviewed him about his remarkable debut novel, Mr Peanut.
 I read a handful of musicians by memoirs because I wanted to write an essay about them (published here).